Lim Beng Hong: Early life and education

-Oon was born in Butterworth, Penang in 1903 during British Malaya.
+Oon was born in Butterworth, Penang in 1898 during British Malaya.
 She reportedly came from a wealthy family as her father was a merchant.
 After finishing her education at the Government's Girls' School in Penang, she returned to the school and taught there for 3 years.
-After that, she decided to go to England with her brother to get a law degree.
+After that, she decided to go to England with her brother to obtain a law degree.

 After receiving her law degree from University College London, Oon and her brother applied to the Bar and they both got admitted to the Inner Temple.
 The two siblings were then called to the English Bar on the very same night in June 1926.

 Admission to the Malayan Bar

 She returned to Penang in 1927 to get married.
 However, marriage did not stop her from applying to join the Bar of the Straits Settlements and the Federated Malay States.
 At that time in British Malaya, women were prohibited from joining the Bar, so the law was changed in 1927 for Oon to be admitted.
 Hence, she became the first woman to be admitted to the Malayan Bar.
 However, the legality of this amendment was not confirmed until 1935 by the Chief Justice of the Kuala Lumpur Supreme Court.